azmirizkifar20/reusable-recyclerview-adapter/README.md

 https://github.com/azmirizkifar20/reusable-recyclerview-adapter/blob/master/app/src/main/java/org/marproject/reusablerecyclerviewadapter/MainActivity.kt

 ## Show your support
-Give a ⭐️& fork if this project helped you!
+Give a star and fork if this project helped you!